-OLED, which is short for Organic Light-Emitting Diode is the other new display technology.
+OLED, which is short for Organic Light-Emitting Diode is the other major display technology.
 While the structure is simpler than an LED TV, the panels cost quite a bit to manufacture.
-With this tech there is no need for backlighting by LEDs, the diode emits its own light.
-The great side effect of this is when the diode turns off, you get pure black.
+With this tech, there is no need for backlighting by LEDs, since the diode emits its own light.
+The great side effect of this is when the diode turns off, you get pure black without having to rely on zones to control the levels of light being emitted.
 This means you also get what is an almost perfect contrast ratio.

-Both of these new technologies can produce amazing pictures, but as we said earlier, we feel a lot of the quality of the picture comes down to the video processing that occurs before the signal even gets to the panel whether it is LED or OLED.
-Sony actually buys their OLED panels from LG but then applies their own video processing for that wonderful Sony picture.
+Both LED & OLED technologies can produce amazing pictures, but as we said earlier, we feel a lot of the quality of the picture comes down to the video processing that occurs before the signal even gets to the panel — whether it is LED or OLED.
+Sony actually buys its panel technology from different manufacturers but then applies its own video processing for that wonderful Sony picture.

 So Which Tech Is Best For You?

 We feel it will come down to five things: your environment, off-axis viewing, gaming, screen size, and price.

 While OLED display-type TVs have increased their ability to throw out more light, they still do not have the ability to overcome a brightly lit room.
 LED TVs on the other hand can give you a great picture in a room that has a lot of light in the space.